Understanding Google’s EEAT Algorithm: Why Experience is Now Crucial for SEO

 • Include expert opinions based on your experiences

-Whilst Experience is a new addition to the Google EEAT algorithm, the original elements of Expertise, Authoritativeness and Trust remain just as important when it comes to good SEO practice; in fact, Google has stated that Trust is the most important element for any website.
+If you’re creating content with EEAT in mind, its worth noting that whilst Experience is a new addition to the Google EEAT algorithm, the original elements of Expertise, Authoritativeness and Trust remain crucial good SEO practice; in fact, Google has repeatedly stated that Trust is the most important element for any website.

 Trust considers the extent to which your page is accurate, honest, safe, and reliable.